wolf29/csvEdit/README.md

 For editing csv files down to size, removing excess bloatage and unneeded columns

+csvEdit License
+	Copyright 2013 Wolf Halton <wolf@sourcefreedom.com>

+	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 caller.py is the front-end that calls the reader.
     How to use: either put the csv-edit folder in your dist-packages folder or invoke caller on the command line from inside the csv-edit folder.